 How the Registry Works

-Arizona recognized that having a healthcare directive locked in a drawer does not help much during an emergency.
-This statute creates a framework for a centralized, electronic registry where Arizona residents can store their healthcare directives, making them accessible to providers when time matters.
+A healthcare directive locked in a drawer does not help during an emergency.
+This statute creates a system for a central, electronic registry.
+Arizona residents can store their documents there so providers can find them quickly.

 The department of health services shall designate a qualifying health information exchange organization to operate a health care directives registry.